Living in Oman?

-There are various cinemas around Muscat, but most show only selected Hollywood blockbusters and Bollywood hits.
-Nightlife in the capital is limited to the several hotel bars where non-Muslims are allowed to consume alcohol.
+There are various cinemas in the bigger cities, particularly Muscat, but most show only selected Hollywood blockbusters and Bollywood hits.
+Nightlife in Oman is mostly found in the capital, where it includes several hotel bars where non-Muslims are allowed to consume alcohol.
+For a more authentic experience, head to one of the local cafés for fresh juice or coffee.

 Sports fans at least should find something to suit their taste.
-Beach life in Oman is becoming ever more popular.
-Football and, to a lesser extent, volleyball are among the Omanis’ favorite recreations, both on the sports grounds and among the spectators.
+Football and, to a lesser extent, volleyball are among the Omanis’ favorite leisure activities, both on the sports grounds and among the spectators.
+Beach life is also becoming more and more popular.

 While living in Oman, you should take the chance to explore both everyday life and the nation’s heritage.
 Shopping in Muttrah’s large souq combines the feel of a traditional Arab market with an impression of contemporary life in Oman.
-If you prefer delving into history and culture, don’t miss out on some impressive forts or on Muscat’s Grand Mosque.
+If you prefer history and culture, don’t miss out on some impressive forts or Muscat’s Grand Mosque.

 If all this isn’t enough for you, then take a rucksack and hop on an intercity bus trip to Nizwa, a historical center of Islamic learning and Omani culture, or all the way down to Salalah, with its East African flair.
 In case you’d like to escape Oman for a while, the same bus company takes you across the border to Dubai, too.

-For foreign residents living in Oman today, it can be hard to imagine how much life in Oman has changed over the last 45 years.
-The educational sector needed a complete overhaul to keep up with the demands of modernization.
+For foreign residents living in Oman today, it can be hard to imagine how much life has changed since Sultan Qaboos came to power in 1970.
+Following a period of isolation under the previous ruler, it was not only the educational sector that needed a complete overhaul to keep up with the demands of modernization.